ghadaalii/aws-driver-drowsiness-alert/README.md

 This system monitors driver drowsiness in real-time and automatically alerts emergency services when necessary.
 It uses a Raspberry Pi for data collection and AWS services for processing and storage.

+# System Status (June 2025)
+- **End-to-end flow is fully operational:**
+  - MQTT → IoT Core → Lambda → DynamoDB → MQTT Ack
+  - All Lambda code is managed inline in CloudFormation (see `cloudformation.yaml`).
+  - CloudFormation template includes robust error handling, logging, and correct resource naming (e.g., `driver-profile` for API Gateway).
+  - Alerts are stored in DynamoDB, acknowledgments are sent to the vehicle, and driver data is joined and sent to the ambulance dashboard.

 ### Key Features

 - Real-time drowsiness detection and alerting
-- Driver profile management
+- Driver profile management with medical information
-- Emergency service integration
+- Emergency service integration with ambulance dashboard
-- AWS IoT Core integration
+- AWS IoT Core integration with MQTT communication
-- DynamoDB for data storage
+- DynamoDB for data storage with automatic TTL
-- Free Tier optimization
+- Free Tier optimization with usage monitoring
-- Usage monitoring and alerts
+- Comprehensive testing suite
+- Lambda function processing with driver-alert data joining

 ## System Architecture